 - Gastrointestinal discomfort is commonly experienced by chronic drinkers.
 Bloating, gas, ulcers, and digestive issues can stem from alcohol dependence

-- Long term heavy drinking may lead to disruption of normal pancreas function and the serious life-threatening disease of pancreatitis.
+- Long-term heavy drinking may lead to disruption of normal pancreas function and the serious life-threatening disease of pancreatitis.

-The immediate impact that alcohol has on the body and mind is undoubtedly the impact it plays in the brain.
+The immediate impact that alcohol has on the body and mind is undoubtedly the impact it plays on the brain.
 Alcohol impairs brain function and the communication pathways in the brain.
 For individuals under the influence of alcohol, this often results in impaired speech.
 Motor functions, judgment, and processing information also take a major toll as a person is partaking in heavy drinking.
 All these alcohol effects can also result in slurred speech and difficulty walking.
-Long term alcohol use can have long-lasting effects on the brain and these sensitive communication pathways.
+Long-term alcohol use can have long-lasting effects on the brain and these sensitive communication pathways.

 The immediate effects on the brain when consuming alcohol are very apparent.
 Lesser apparent is the toll it takes on vital organs as one continues to heavily consume alcohol.
-Most notable is the effects that alcohol plays on vital organs such as the heart, liver, and pancreas.
+Most notable are the effects that alcohol plays on vital organs such as the heart, liver, and pancreas.
 Diseases of these organs can be life-threatening and sometimes come without warning.

 Alcohol Abuse Over Time

-When alcohol is consumed over a long period of time, and in some cases even moderately, once cannot argue with the adverse impacts it has on the body and its system.
+When alcohol is consumed over a long period of time, and in some cases even moderately, one cannot argue with the adverse impacts it has on the body and its system.
 In some cases, these effects are subtle, or can even take years to develop.
 Prolonged chronic drinking can lead to many diseases, and in some cases result in death.
 Alcohol abuse should not be taken lightly, and there are ways to receive effective consultation and treatment.

-If you feel you are at risk or have Alcohol Use Disorder, it is important to understand the role alcohol plays on your body.
+If you feel you are at risk or have Alcohol Use Disorder, it is important to understand the role alcohol plays in your body.
 In order to prevent the negative impacts of alcohol on the body, one should abstain or lessen their drinking.
 In order to assess your situation, seek professional treatment options and care.
 There are many alcohol dependence resources available, and it isn’t a journey that anyone should face alone.

 If you or a loved one needs help, call us at 949-625-4019.